 Reason 2: Save Time

-Filing your taxes online with companies like TurboTax and H&R Block will save you time.
+Filing your taxes online with companies like H&R Block and TurboTax will save you time.
 I’m aware this goes against what you’ve probably read elsewhere or what you’ve heard.
 Common sense says if you’re paying for someone to do it for you, you’re saving time.

 I’m not an expert in U.S. tax code nor a math whiz, but I’ve been able to file my taxes every year (with great results) in less than two hours using online tax software.